fbdtemme/torrenttools/README.md

 An .msi installer is available as a [release asset](https://github.com/fbdtemme/torrenttools/releases).

+__IMPORTANT: Please use a modern terminal that supports most ANSI escape codes, like [Windows Terminal](https://www.microsoft.com/en-us/p/windows-terminal/9n0dx20hk701) (not cmd or PowerShell).__

 ### macOS

 A .pkg installer is available as a [release asset](https://github.com/fbdtemme/torrenttools/releases).